RigoBlock/rigoblock-monorepo/README.md

 To publish the packages in the monorepo to NPM you need to create a new branch and let lerna do the job.

+**:warning: Make sure to start from a clean-state ganache when publishing!
+Otherwise staging won't be able to connect to the smart contracts deployed on ganache**

 ```
 git checkout master
 git checkout -b feature/publish-# # Use an incremental number